Daihatsu Terios: Pakistan

 The Rush was unveiled in Pakistan on 31 August 2018.
 It went on sale on 10 September 2018.
 Three variants are available and there is only a seven-seat option.

 Malaysia

 Toyota Rush

 The Rush was launched in Malaysia on 18 October 2018.
-It is assembled by Perodua as a complete knock-down unit at its plant in Rawang, Selangor.
+It was assembled by Perodua as a complete knock-down unit at its plant in Rawang, Selangor.
 There is only a seven-seat variant.
-It is only available with a four-speed automatic transmission though two grade levels are available: 1.5 G and 1.5 S. The 1.5 S grade is equipped with a pre-collision system.
+It is only available with a four-speed automatic transmission though two grade levels were offered: 1.5 G and 1.5 S. The 1.5 S grade is equipped with a pre-collision system.
+It was discontinued due to low sales in January 2024.

 Perodua Aruz

 The Rush is also sold by Perodua as the Perodua Aruz, which was launched on 15 January 2019.
 The name "Aruz" is taken from the Malay word "arus", meaning "flow".
 A media preview occurred in December 2018 while booking opened on 3 January 2019, and since then has made 2,200 bookings at the time of launch.
 There is only a seven-seat version.
 It is available only with a four-speed automatic transmission though two grade levels are available: 1.5 X and 1.5 AV (Advance).
 By March 2019, Perodua had successfully delivered 4,000 units of the Aruz with a total booking count at 14,000, and by the beginning of June 2019, roughly 13,000 Aruz had been delivered with a total booking count standing at 25,000.

 The Aruz was went on sale in Singapore on 13 April 2021 and the car were offered only in 1.5 X variant.